 November 2, 2018

 Orgatec is the leading international trade fair for the modern working world, highlighting the newest trends and innovations on the market.
 Our group of BOF attendees, Dan, Simon, James and John, set off for Cologne to see what new products and trends the industry has to offer this year.

 Workers are wanting increased flexibility in their work environments so the industry is responding with products that have multiple functions and can move around easily to suit changing requirements.
 A perfect example of this is the new desk launch by VS that is totally wireless – all power comes from a battery pack fitted below the work surface.
 The battery holds enough power to power a computer, accessories and the sit-stand function of the desk for a full working day.
-That coupled with the wheels, makes the desk one of the most flexible desking options we’ve ever seen, making it the perfect for rapid installs, temporary set ups, or moveable hot desks.

 This year we also saw a big trend for modular furniture systems.
 This is by no means a new concept, but this year we’re seeing launches from manufactures that historically, haven’t ventured into modular furniture.
 Vitra for example have just launched Softwork, a sofa system with near endless configuration possibilities, thanks to the wide range of shapes available.
 We also saw new power module designs from Vitra, different to anything on the market currently.
 The moveable system on the Softwork range allows the user to pull the power unit up when needed, and push it back out the way when finished.